 First there was water.
 Water flowed through the deep crevasses of the glacier shaping ridges.
-Water collected in depressions in the landscape forming lakes.
+Water was collected in depressions in the landscape forming lakes.
 Water flowed from uplands to lowlands creating waterways.
 The first people arrived by boat and built their dwellings on the best sites.

 Stone Age man found a place for his hut at the foot of the ridges, on the gentle shores of Lake Vanaja.
-Already more than 2500 years ago, dwellers who began to cultivate the land enjoyed the benefit of a temperate climate that rather resembled the conditions on fruitful coasts in south-western Finland.
+Already more than 2500 years ago, dwellers who began to cultivate land enjoyed the benefit of a temperate climate that rather resembled the conditions on fruitful coasts in Southwestern Finland.

 A longitudinal ridge reaching from Lempäälä to the Hämeenlinna region formed so-called ridge dikes.
 These ridge dikes served as a foundation for the great prehistoric Rapola fort that was built for the protection of the area more than 1000 years ago.

 In this way the ancient centre of Sääksmäki and the Häme region was born.
 In addition to the area today known as the town of Valkeakoski, a great number of other villages in the region belonged to Great Sääksmäki.
-The present stone church of Sääksmäki was built at the end of the 1400s but some remarkable wooden sculptures still remain from an older church.
+The present stone church of Sääksmäki was built at the end of the 15th century, but some remarkable wooden sculptures still remain from an older church.
 The sculptor of these pieces of art is known as the “Master of Sääksmäki” in the Finnish art history.

 The importance of Sääksmäki in the Middle Ages can also be seen in some documents such as the oldest written mention of the villages of Rapola and Voipaala, a papal bull from the year 1340, in which Pope Benedict XII ratified the excommunication of 25 yeomen of Sääksmäki who had refused to pay tithes.
-The village sites of Rapola and Voipaala are adjacent to each other and they appear to have originally been a single village.
+The village sites of Rapola and Voipaala are adjacent to each other and they appear to have originally been a one single village.